timothymarriott/PlaneGame/ReadMe.md

 # 1942 REMAKE
-This is a remake of the 1984 arcade game 1942 by Capcom.
+This is a remake of the 1984 arcade game by Capcom: 1942.
 It is a vertically scrolling shooter.

 ## How To Run
 If the available build works on your Mac just open that.